SolarArbiter/SolarArbiter.github.io/documentation/dashboard/documentation.md

 {: .anchor}

-The [Solar Forecast Arbiter Dashboard](https://dashboard.solarforecastarbiter.org) is a web interface for managing solar observation and forecast data and for evaluating solar forecast accuracy.
+The [Solar Forecast Arbiter Dashboard](https://dashboard.solarforecastarbiter.org) is a web site for evaluating solar forecast accuracy.
 This documentation provides step-by-step instructions of how to perform common activities on the Solar Forecast Arbiter dashboard.
-Documentation is separated into how to [working with data](/documentation/dashboard/working-with-data) and [administration and data sharing](/documentation/dashboard/administration).
+Documentation is separated into sections on [working with data](/documentation/dashboard/working-with-data) and [administration and data sharing](/documentation/dashboard/administration).